-We are calculating our effective income tax rate using a year-to-date income tax calculation, due to the full valuation allowance on the Company's deferred tax assets, with exception of indefinite lived deferred tax assets.
+We are calculating our effective income tax rate using an estimated annual effective tax rate with the exception of jurisdictions where losses have a full valuation allowance against them and jurisdictions with indefinite lived deferred tax liabilities for which their deferred tax assets are also subject to a full valuation allowance.
 In assessing the realizability of the deferred tax assets, management considers whether it is more likely than not that some portion or the entire deferred tax assets will not be realized.
 The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Due to the continued pre-tax operating losses reported through the first quarter of 2018, management has not changed its valuation allowance position as of March 31, 2018, from December 31, 2017.
+Due to the continued pre-tax operating losses reported through the second quarter of 2018, management has not changed its valuation allowance position as of June 30, 2018, from December 31, 2017.